 Sometime later, I picked up a book from the British Library intrigued by the premise of a leprechaun switching the minds and bodies of a married couple.
 I regretted it from the first few paragraphs, on the very first page.
-The cardboard characters were more unimaginative that those found in a women’s magazine story, the descriptions were tedious, the scenes barely hanging together, the dialogue flat and uninspired.
+The cardboard characters were more unimaginative than those found in a women’s magazine story, the descriptions were tedious, the scenes barely hanging together, the dialogue flat and uninspired.
 That was the British Library in a boring little coastal town where I was working at the time, and its collections were small but highly selected.
 It was surprising to find a book of such poor quality on its shelves.
 I skimmed through the pages and read the author’s note at the end on ‘why he chose to write this drivel’, which was the only statement that rang true in that book.
 It was the beginning of the realisation that I read fiction to find the truth within it.

-Since then, I learnt to fastidiously avoid pulp of any kind, averting my eyes from the rather vulgar looking displays in bookstores and skipping whole sections in libraries, the exception being one ladlit paperback by the chap who unleashed a cottage industry of poorly written English novels in India.
+Since then, I have learned to fastidiously avoid pulp of any kind, averting my eyes from the rather vulgar looking displays in bookstores and skipping whole sections in libraries, the exception being one lad lit paperback by the chap who unleashed a cottage industry of poorly written English novels in India.
 An ex-colleague in my previous office urged me to take a look, according to him it was ‘crap, but time-pass crap’.
 The book reminded me strongly of the first and only Mills & Boon that I had tried to read – with poorly conceived characters, badly written dialogue and a non-existent plot, there was nothing commendable in it but nothing that gave offense either, until I got to the last page and found that the climax bore more than a strong resemblance to that of Life of Pi.
-The plagiarism has been hinted upon in many other blogs, but it will most likely continue to go unnoticed as it has over these years as despite the millions of copies sold, no one takes these lowbrow novels seriously.
+The plagiarism has been hinted upon in many other blogs, but it will most likely continue to go unnoticed as it has over these years as, despite the millions of copies sold, no one takes these lowbrow novels seriously.
 For these are but the twenty-first-century versions of dime novels and penny dreadfuls – cheap reading material that is mass produced, consumed like fast food and forgotten soon afterwards, poorly written pulp fiction which is the polar opposite of good literature.

 But is every book that calls itself literary fiction really worth reading?
 Though not exactly in the same league as the pulp paperbacks referenced above, I recently read a book that aspired to, and was categorised as literary fiction for a class on dramatization taught by the author.
 Despite the striking opening with the main character who wins a reality show and is thereafter lost in a jungle, and a promising premise of nostalgia for old England which is often interesting to readers of English literature across the world, the characters and narrative turned out to be flat and uninspiring.
 It comes as no surprise that Amazon mentions the book being out of print.
 This is one of the very few books that I plan to give away as it was really not worth the time spent on it.